-The maintenance plan described in Table 9.1 is only referential, considering that the intervals between each maintenance intervention may vary according to the motor location and operating conditions.
+The maintenance plan described in Table 9.1 is only referential, and the intervals between each maintenance intervention may vary according to the motor location and operating conditions.
+For associated equipment, such as hydraulic unit and pressurization systems, it is recommended to refer to their specific manuals.